slatedocs/slate/source/includes/_payouts.md

 You only need to call this endpoint once to obtain your user profile id.
 Your personal and business profiles have different IDs.
 Profile id values are required when making payouts.

+It is recommended to always provide profileId when you are creating new resources later (Create Quote, Create Recipient Account, Create Transfer).
+If you omit profileId then resource will by default belong to your personal profile and this might not be your intention as you most probably want to execute transfers under your business profile.

 ### Request